matthijskooijman/arduino-lmic/README.md

 ## Release History

-- HEAD has the following changes:
+- v3.2.0 has the following changes:

+  - [#550](https://github.com/mcci-catena/arduino-lmic/issue/550) fixes debug prints in `ttn-otaa.ino`.
+  - [#553](https://github.com/mcci-catena/arduino-lmic/issue/553) add full regional support to `raw.ino` and `ttn-abp.ino`.
   - [#570](https://github.com/mcci-catena/arduino-lmic/issue/570) corrects handling of piggy-back MAC responses when sending an `LMIC_sendAlive()` (`OPMODE_POLL`) message.
   - [#524](https://github.com/mcci-catena/arduino-lmic/issue/524) corrects handling of interrupt disable, and slightly refactors the low-level interrupt handling wrappers for clarity.
 With this change, `radio_irq_handler_v2()` is never called except from the run loop, and so the radio driver need not (and does not) disable interrupts.
 Version is v3.1.0.20.
   - [#568](https://github.com/mcci-catena/arduino-lmic/issue/568) improves documentation for the radio driver.
   - [#537](https://github.com/mcci-catena/arduino-lmic/pull/537) fixes a compile error in SX1272 support.
 (Thanks @ricaun.)
 Version is v3.1.0.10.

 - v3.1.0 officially adopts the changes from v3.0.99.
 There were dozens of changes; check the GitHub issue logs and change logs.
 This was a breaking release (due to changes in data layout in the LMIC structure; the structure is accessed by apps).